 SECTION 1.
-Chapter 16.14 of the Palo Alto Municipal Code is hereby amended by repealing in its entirety Chapter 16.14 and adopting a new Chapter 16.14 to read as follows:
+Title 16 of the Palo Alto Municipal Code is hereby amended by repealing in its entirety Chapter 16.14 and adopting a new Chapter 16.14 to read as follows:

-16.14.010 2013 California Green Building Standards Code adopted.
+16.14.010 2019 California Green Building Standards Code adopted.

-The California Green Building Standards Code, 2013 Edition, Title 24, Part 11 of the California Code of Regulations, together with those omissions, amendments, exceptions and additions thereto, is adopted and hereby incorporated in this Chapter by reference and made a part hereof the same as if fully set forth herein.
+The California Green Building Standards Code, 2019 Edition, Title 24, Part 11 of the California Code of Regulations, together with those omissions, amendments, exceptions and additions thereto, is adopted and hereby incorporated in this Chapter by reference and made a part hereof the same as if fully set forth herein.

-Unless superseded and expressly repealed, references in City of Palo Alto forms, documents and regulations to the chapters and sections of the former California Code of Regulations, Title 24, 2010, shall be construed to apply to the corresponding provisions contained within the California Code of Regulations, Title 24, 2013.
-Ordinance Nos.
-5220 and 5263 of the City of Palo Alto and all other ordinances or parts of ordinances in conflict herewith are hereby suspended and expressly repealed.
+Unless superseded and expressly repealed, references in City of Palo Alto forms, documents and regulations to the chapters and sections of the former California Code of Regulations, Title 24, shall be construed to apply to the corresponding provisions contained within the California Code of Regulations, Title 24, 2019.
+Ordinance No. 5393 of the City of Palo Alto and all other ordinances or parts of ordinances in conflict herewith are hereby suspended and expressly repealed.

-Wherever the phrases "California Green Building Standards Code" or "Cal Green" are used in this code or any ordinance of the City, such phrases shall be deemed and construed to refer and apply to the California Green Building Standards Code, 2013 Edition, as adopted by this chapter.
+Wherever the phrases "California Green Building Standards Code" or "CALGreen" are used in this code or any ordinance of the City, such phrases shall be deemed and construed to refer and apply to the California Green Building Standards Code, 2019 Edition, as adopted and amended by this chapter.

-One copy of the California Green Building Standards Code, 2013 Edition, has been filed for use and examination of the public in the Office of the Building Official of the City of Palo Alto.
+One copy of the California Green Building Standards Code, 2019 Edition, has been filed for use and examination of the public in the Office of the Building Official of the City of Palo Alto.

-16.14.020 2013 California Green Building Standards Code Appendix Chapters adopted.
+16.14.020 2019 California Green Building Standards Code Appendix Chapters adopted.

-The following Appendix Chapters of the California Green Building Standards Code, 2013 Edition, are adopted and hereby incorporated in this Chapter by reference and made a part hereof the same as if fully set forth herein:
+The following Appendix Chapters of the California Green Building Standards Code, 2019 Edition, are adopted and hereby incorporated in this Chapter by reference and made a part hereof the same as if fully set forth herein:

-- A. Appendix A4 Residential Voluntary Measures (Tier 1 and Tier 2) - B. Appendix A5 Nonresidential Voluntary Measures (Tier 1 and Tier 2)
+- A. Appendix A4 Residential Voluntary Measures (Tier 1 and Tier 2) - B. Appendix A5 Non-residential Voluntary Measures (Tier 1 and Tier 2)

-16.14.030 Cross - References to California Green Building Standards Code.
+16.14.030 Cross-References to California Green Building Standards Code.

-The provisions of this Chapter contain cross-references to the provisions of the California Green Building Standards Code, 2013 Edition, in order to facilitate reference and comparison to those provisions.
+The provisions of this Chapter contain cross-references to the provisions of the California Green Building Standards Code, 2019 Edition, in order to facilitate reference and comparison to those provisions.